 In practice, the ModelGraft downscaling technique shifts the bottleneck for evaluation of large-scale scenarios from RAM memory to CPU execution time: the main contribution of this work is to break this CPU bottleneck by exploiting parallelism in the evaluation of cache networks.
 In doing so, we explore a broad design space, that we overview at high-level in this section and review in greater detail in Sec.V.
-Specifically, Sec.IV-A introduces two complementary strategies for parallelization, namely Network Slicing (NS) vs Catalog Slicing (CS): the latter technique yields a close-to-ideal multi-threading speedup, and is the main contribution of this work.
-Furthermore, Sec.IV-B introduces two strategies for the catalog downscaling and its mapping to multiple-cores, that respectively split or thin the request generation process: again, the latter technique yields to both an improvement in the results accuracy as well as a further speedup, and it is an additional contribution of this work.
+Specifically, Sec.IV-A introduces two complementary strategies for parallelization, namely Network Slicing (NS) vs Catalog Slicing (CS): the latter technique yields a close-toideal multi-threading speedup, and is the main contribution of this work.
+Furthermore, Sec.IV-B introduces two strategies for the catalog downscaling and its mapping to multiplecores, that respectively spatially or temporally split the request generation process: again, the latter technique yields to both an improvement in the results accuracy as well as a further speedup, and it is an additional contribution of this work.